-- Recruit the CRC Chief Counsel based on demonstrated ability in the many and varied responsibilities entailed in the position - Use a robustly public process to hire outside counsel - Recruit VRA Counsel and begin the VRA analysis work as early as possible; there is no need to wait for the P.L.
-94-171 data to arrive - Revisit the question of whether to exclude, count in place, or pursue reallocating individuals incarcerated in California in Federal institutions - Continue considering and possibly advocating for CRC-related legal matters - Obtain early and adequate training on best practices for records retention, notetaking, document management, speaking publicly, and other matters that pose legal risk - Obtain an exemption from the requirement that the CRC needs the Attorney General's permission to hire outside counsel (Gov. Code, § 11041)
+- Define priority qualities in the Chief Counsel position and recruit accordingly - Obtain an exemption from the requirement that the CRC needs the Attorney General's permission to hire outside counsel (Gov. Code, § 11041) - Use a robustly public process to hire outside counsel - Recruit VRA Counsel and begin the VRA analysis work as early as possible; there is no need to wait for the P.L.
+94-171 data to arrive - Revisit the question of whether to exclude, count in place, or pursue reallocating individuals incarcerated in Federal institutions in California - Obtain early and adequate training on best practices for records retention, note-taking, document management, speaking publicly, and other matters that pose legal risk